What To Expect Post-treatment

 - Recurring / second cancer

 These issues are more common in patients who smoke cigarettes.
-It’s imperative to try and find alternatives for smoking after you’ve developed lung cancer or other lung diseases.
+It’s imperative to try and avoid smoking by finding alternatives after you’ve developed lung cancer or other lung diseases.

 When the same cancer as before comes back, it’s called a recurrence.
 When a new type of cancer tumor starts growing, it’s called second cancer.
 Types of second cancers patients have developed include: